WorldHealthOrganization/app/docs/TESTING.md

 ### Application architecture

-Application is build using Flutter framework.
+Application is built using Flutter framework.
 We need to have this in mind and choose appropriate tools and approach.

 We're supporting Android and iOS mobile operating systems.